 “Effective leadership is not about making speeches or being liked; leadership is defined by results not attributes.” ― Peter Drucker

-Busyness kills leaders as it causes them to spend time and energy on good work rather than on accomplishing great work.
+Busyness kills leaders, it causes them to spend time on good work rather than great work.
 Leaders need to focus relentlessly on what’s required to make a meaningful difference.

 You cannot afford to spend your time on what’s urgent, easy and routine.
 As a leader you need to be effective, to work smarter not harder, to work strategically not frantically with lots of activity and limited results.

 Busy leaders are quick to tell you how busy they are, they wear their busyness like a badge of honour.
 It’s like being busy means you’re important, that you matter.
 However as leaders we need to avoid frantic activity, activity that on the surface looks like productivity, but is really just busy work.
 Busyness has become such a large part of current corporate culture that we often loose sight of how our efforts contribute to what matters.

 Effectiveness requires focus and you cannot spread yourself thin trying to do too much.
 You need to say no to the urgent and yes to your great work.
 Busyness is the opposite of effective leadership.
 If your day is filled with things to do then it’s too fill.
 Don’t confuse activity with effectiveness.
 Don’t confuse busy work or even good work with great works.
 It’s the job of the leader to focus on accomplishing great work.

 “Effective executives concentrate on the few major areas where superior performance will produce outstanding results.
 They force themselves to set priorities and stay with their priority decisions.
 They know that they have no choice but to do first things first – and second things not at all.
 The alternative is to get nothing done.” – Peter Drucker, The Effective Executive